Which type of bond is responsible for linking amino acids togethe... | Study Prep in Pearson+

 1

-Understand the structure of amino acids: Amino acids are the building blocks of proteins, and each amino acid contains an amino group (-NH₂), a carboxyl group (-COOH), a hydrogen atom, and a unique side chain (R group) attached to a central carbon atom.
+Step 1: Begin by understanding the structure of amino acids.
+Amino acids are the building blocks of proteins, and each amino acid contains an amino group (-NH₂), a carboxyl group (-COOH), and a unique side chain (R group).

-Learn how amino acids link together: Amino acids are joined through a condensation reaction (also called a dehydration synthesis reaction), where the carboxyl group (-COOH) of one amino acid reacts with the amino group (-NH₂) of another amino acid.
+Step 2: Learn how amino acids are linked together.
+Amino acids are joined through a condensation reaction (also called dehydration synthesis), where the carboxyl group of one amino acid reacts with the amino group of another amino acid.

-Recognize the bond formed: During the condensation reaction, a molecule of water (H₂O) is removed, and a covalent bond called a peptide bond is formed between the carbon atom of the carboxyl group and the nitrogen atom of the amino group.
+Step 3: Understand the bond formed during this reaction.
+The condensation reaction results in the formation of a covalent bond called a peptide bond, with the release of a water molecule (H₂O).

-Understand the role of peptide bonds in polypeptides: Peptide bonds link amino acids together in a linear sequence, forming a polypeptide chain, which is the primary structure of a protein.
+Step 4: Differentiate peptide bonds from other types of bonds.
+Disulfide bonds are covalent bonds formed between sulfur atoms in cysteine residues, ionic bonds occur between charged groups, and hydrogen bonds are weak interactions between polar molecules.
+None of these are responsible for linking amino acids in the primary structure of proteins.

-Differentiate peptide bonds from other bonds: Disulfide bonds, ionic bonds, and hydrogen bonds are important in stabilizing the three-dimensional structure of proteins, but they do not link amino acids together in the primary sequence.
-Only peptide bonds are responsible for this linkage.
+Step 5: Conclude that peptide bonds are the specific type of bond responsible for linking amino acids together in a protein chain, forming the primary structure of proteins.

 Related Videos